Go Back

 Sooji Halwa Recipe (Semolina Halwa)

 Suji Halwa, also known as Rava Sheera, is a classic Indian dessert made with semolina, ghee, sugar, and nuts.
-It's perfect for festivals, or a comforting sweet treat after meals.
+It's perfect for a comforting sweet treat after meals.

 Prep Time 5 minutes